 - (5) Cumulative TSR is calculated by dividing the sum of the cumulative amount of dividends for the measurement period, assuming dividend reinvestment, and the difference between the Company's share price at the end and the beginning of the measurement period by the Company's share price at the beginning of the measurement period. - (6) Represents the weighted peer group TSR, weighted according to the respective companies' stock market capitalization at the beginning of each period for which a return is indicated.
-The peer group used for this purpose is the Dow Jones U.S. Apparel Retailers which we also utilize in the stock performance graph required by Item 201(e) of Regulation S-K included in our Annual Report for the fiscal year ended January 28, 2023. - (7) The dollar amounts reported represent the amount of net income reflected in the Company's audited financial statements for the applicable year. - (8) Pre-tax Net Income (Loss) is defined as net income or (loss) before income tax provision.
-The Company has determined that Pre-tax Net Income (Loss) and the Change in Pre-tax Net Income (Loss) are the financial performance measures that, in the Company's assessment, represent the most important performance measures (that are not otherwise required to be disclosed in the table) used by the Company to link compensation actually paid to the Company's NEOs, for the most recently completed fiscal year, to Company performance. - (9) Change in Pre-tax Net Income (Loss) is defined as the change in net income or (loss) before income tax provision in the current year compared to net income or (loss) for the immediately preceding year.
-The Company has determined that Pre-tax Net Income (Loss) and the Change in Pre-tax Net Income (Loss) are the financial performance measures that, in the Company's assessment, represent the most important performance measures (that are not otherwise required to be disclosed in the table) used by the company to link compensation actually paid to the Company's NEOs, for the most recently completed fiscal year, to Company performance.
-Only increases in positive Pre-tax Net Income are used in determining compensation actually paid to the Company's NEOs.
+The peer group used for this purpose is the Dow Jones U.S. Apparel Retailers which we also utilize in the stock performance graph required by Item 201(e) of Regulation S-K included in our Annual Report for the fiscal year ended February 3, 2024. - (7) The dollar amounts reported represent the amount of net income reflected in the Company's audited financial statements for the applicable year. - (8) Pre-tax Income (Loss) is defined as the Company's income (loss) before income tax provision.
+The Company has determined that Pre-tax Income (Loss) and the Change in Pre-tax Income (Loss) are the financial performance measures that, in the Company's assessment, represent the most important performance measures (that are not otherwise required to be disclosed in the table) used by the Company to link compensation actually paid to the Company's NEOs, for the most recently completed fiscal year, to Company performance. - (9) Change in Pre-tax Income (Loss) is defined as the change in the Company's Pre-tax Income (Loss) in the current year compared to the Company's Pre-tax Income (Loss) for the immediately preceding year.
+The Company has determined that Pre-tax Income (Loss) and the Change in Pre-tax Income (Loss) are the financial performance measures that, in the Company's assessment, represent the most important performance measures (that are not otherwise required to be disclosed in the table) used by the company to link compensation actually paid to the Company's NEOs, for the most recently completed fiscal year, to Company performance.
+Only increases in positive Pre-tax Income are used in determining compensation actually paid to the Company's NEOs.